latchbio/latch/docs/source/basics/customize_docs.md

 ## One Line Description

-The first line of the workflow function docstring will get rendered in the sidebar of the workflow and the workflow explore tab as a brief description of your workflow's functionality.
-Think of this as summarizing the entirety of your workflow's significance into a single line.
+The workflow sidebar and workflow explore tab render the first line of the workflow docstring as a brief description of its functionality.
+This description should summarize the significance of the workflow in a single line.

 ```python